Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 We also find it helpful to pack two pairs of shoes in case one gets wet or dirty from a hike.

-We hope this guide helps you plan a fantastic trip to Andorra.
+We hope this guide helps you plan a fantastic summer trip to Andorra.
 If you visit the country in the summer, let us know your favourite adventures!

 This is amazingly helpful, thank you so much